 9. MAIL: The MAIL environment variable represents the location where the current user stores his mail.

-[ Related Article: Difference Between Linux vs Unix in 2021 ]
+[ Related Article: Difference Between Linux vs Unix ]

 To make the environment variables constant, we must define those environment variables in the configuration files of bash.
 In the Linux distributions, when we start a machine, we read the environment variables from the below files: